nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC11 - Filter internship entries by status**
+**Use Case: UC10 - Filter internship applications by status**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user provides a status to filter internship entries.
+1. The user provides a status to filter internship applications.
-2. HireMe shows all internship entries with the given status.
+2. HireMe shows all internship applications with the given status.

    Use case ends.